Cross-posted at Sociology in Focus.

 In the FIAT commercial, the woman “emphasizes her femininity” by catering to the male’s sexual desires.
 She is also objectified – likened to an inanimate car that would lack human feelings and emotion.
 Go Daddy also aired a commercial clearly objectifying women, where female celebrities paint another female, who is used as an inanimate, sexualized prop to promote the Go Daddy company.

 While the Super Bowl is known primarily as a sporting event where millions of Americans tune in each year to watch men engage in athletic competition, the event also includes advertising content that is highly gendered.
 With so much attention attention directed to this advertising, it is important to dissect it through a gendered framework.

 David Mayeda is an Assistant Professor in the Department of Sociology and Legal Studies at Hawaii Pacific University.
 His recent book publications include Celluloid Dreams: How Film Shapes America and Fighting for Acceptance: Mixed Martial Artists and Violence in American Society.
-He also blogs at The Grumpy Sociologist.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+He also blogs at The Grumpy Sociologist.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.